callahantiff/PheKnowLator/README.md

 <br>

 **STEP 3: Process Ontology Data and Build Edge Lists**
- - Create edges between classes and instances of classes.
+ - Process ontologies to verify they are error free, consistent, and normalized to integrate overlapping edge data sources.
- - Create edges between instances of classes and instances of data.
+ - Create new edges between ontology classes and edge data sources.

 <br>